Ermita de San Pelayo y San Isidoro: Confiscation and move to Madrid

 In the 19th century, the church was under the ownership of the Asociación de Labradores (Association of Farm workers), during which it transitioned its patronage to Saint Isidore.
 Around 1854, the edifice suffered significant damage, prompting the City Council to mandate the Association to demolish it.
 The Association offered the temple to the City Council, but the offer was declined.
 Preparations were made to initiate the necessary demolition work.
 However, years passed without any action being taken until 1876, when the State enforced the law of Confiscation.
 This led to the demolition of the church in 1877, with the remnants of the structure being sold to private individuals.
 This allowed a neighbor of Ávila to buy most of the stones.
-Emiliano Rotondo Nicolau, engineer and businessman with an interest in archaeology and resident of Madrid, purchased the remaining ashlars and architectural elements.
-After a failed attempt of sell to the City Hall of San Sebastian, Rotondo Nicolau sold the ruins to the Real Academia de la Historia in 1893 for 18.000 pesetas.
+Emiliano Rotondo Nicolau, an engineer and businessman with an interest in archaeology and a resident of Madrid, purchased the remaining ashlars and architectural elements.
+After a failed attempt to sell to the City Hall of San Sebastian, Rotondo Nicolau sold the ruins to the Real Academia de la Historia in 1893 for 18,000 pesetas.
 The new location of the church was within the gardens of the Museo Arqueológico.
 Its purpose extended beyond being a relic of the Romanesque era; it was designated for use as a chapel where Mass would be conducted every Sunday following the Mozarabic Rite.